myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Subject: This bay is like a mouth.
 >
 > Message:\
 > I found a large bay.
 Its shape is like land holding something back so it does not come out all at once.
 At its edge there are many remains from the old world.
 Wood.
 Cloth.
+Jars.
+Gun barrels.
 Toys.
 Bones.
+Pots.
+Pans.
 Bottles.
 Pieces of metal.
-Writing that is only half a letter left.
+The writing "laras slendro" with only half the letters left.
 >
 > We almost called everything treasure.
 Then almost called everything trash.
 Both were wrong.
 >